 Afterwards, the collected fertiliser is filled into a measuring cup.
 The evaluation is based on the fill levels in the measuring cup.

 The evaluation is performed using:

-- The calculation model in the mobile test rig operating manual. - The implement software on the control terminal - The EasyCheck app (AMAZONE homepage)
+- The calculation model in the mobile test rig operating manual. - The implement software on the On-board computer - The EasyCheck app (AMAZONE Website)

 Refer to the operating manual for the mobile test rig